A Fixed Penalty Notice is an 'on the spot' financial penalty for committing offences such as:

-You can make payment by phone, by post, by kiosk or on-line by following the instructions below.
+You can make payment by phone, by post, by kiosk, by Payzone or online by following the instructions below.

-Fixed Penalty Notices are issued by legally authorised officers of the council and its partner, Kingdom Services Group Ltd.
+Fixed Penalty Notices are issued by legally authorised officers of the council and its partner, Local Authority Support.

 There is no legal definition of litter which can be anything that is dropped, thrown or otherwise deposited and left in areas where the law applies.
 This will include the type of material that you would normally consider as litter such as cigarette butts and cans but may also include urinating and spitting.